 How to Install the Heartbeat Control Plugin

-The Heartbeat Control plugin allows you to easily manage and control the WordPress Heartbeat API.
+The Heartbeat Control plugin allows you to manage and control the WordPress Heartbeat API easily.
 You can disable it altogether or customize the settings.
 This article outlines the basic steps for configuring the plugin.
-For more comprehensive details visit this article.
+For more comprehensive details, visit this article.

-2) Go to Plugins in your WordPress navigation bar on left side
+2) Go to Plugins in your WordPress navigation bar on the left side.

 7) Configure the settings as you wish.